1234momo/CS-149/README.md

 # Assignment 4 - Memory leaks
 The focus of this assignment is to clear memory leaks from allocated memory.
-Commands from a file are stored into the rows of an array of type char** and the commands in each row of char** is stored into a linked list node.
+Contents from a file are stored into the rows of an array of type char** and the commands in each row of char** is stored into a linked list node.
 The program is able to take up any number of lines of commands from a file.
 In the end of the program, no memory leaks should occur, all allocated memory should be freed, and the commands in each linked list node should be printed recursively.